sadhanaavasarala/learning-library/PreReqGuide.md

 ![](images/studentguide/Picture-Title.png)
-Update: January 28, 2017
+Update: April 10, 2017

-## Student Guide
+# Prerequisites Guide

-This Student Guide will provide you with the instructions nessesary to install the Client Tools used during this workshop.
-This Workshop will allow you to gain exposure to the Oracle Developer Cloud Service, the Oracle Application Container Cloud Service, and open source products such as Eclipse, Maven, Git, and Brackets.
+This Guide will provide you with the instructions nessesary to ensure you have the proper tools and configuration done to execute ont he workshop.
+This Workshop will allow you to gain exposure to Oracle Developer Cloud Service, Oracle Application Container Cloud Service, Oracle Container Cloud Service, Oracle MySQL Cloud Service and Oracle's open source front end framework Oracle JET.

 ## Client Enviroment Options